 Many of us wait for this one day all year round, the Black Friday discounts shopping season heads spin for the potential of scoring it big with the best deals on a new printer, smartphone, television, or the newest technology advanced gadget.
-However, as all of us will know and agree, this year has offered up some interesting challenges, with substantial shortfalls in some of the product categories, of course, we mean laptop computers, there has been a very vague direction on timing, providing that most of the largest retailers plot to kick start their discount weeks earlier.
+However, as all of us know, this year has offered up some interesting challenges, with substantial shortfalls in some of the product categories, of course, we mean laptop computers, there has been a very vague direction on timing, providing that most of the largest retailers plot to kick start their discount weeks earlier.
 Due to the pandemic caused by COVID-19, a majority of us will be reducing or eliminating shopping in stores and heading to the computers to shop online instead.
 This in itself will have an effect on holiday promotions as well.
 However, one thing will not change, a lot of deals impersonating terrific bargains will not be as good as you think.
 In this article, we will provide a few of the shopping tips that will assist in locating the best deals and minimize the possibility of overspending.

 All signs point to early shopping this Black Friday season as a really strategic move, not just due to deals being kicked off early, but because hot products being sold off quickly or not being delivered to your home at an appropriate time.
 According to Michael Bonebright, a consumer analyst at a leading comparison shopping site, online shoppers or even in-store shoppers who complete their purchases prior to Black Friday, will probably find products in stock, and chances of receiving them on time increase significantly.
 For example, Walmart has announced that it will release three ‘Deals for Days’ that will be spread throughout November starting online and then finding its way into the stores.
 Target has also decided to have it’s Deal Days’ running for the whole month of November.
 The NPD Group’s, vice president for Industry analysis, Stephen Baker, cautions that while it might be inviting to wait until the last minute to check to see if discounts increase, the reality of product shortages as seen previously could repeat this season.